KBlixt/subcleaner/README.md

 ### Regex:
 Editing the regex fields changes what regex is used for ad-detection.
-Regex should aim towards matching ads exclusively.
+Regex should aim towards matching ads exclusively. note that there are two categories of regexes. purge_regex will remove all matches while warning_regex is more conditional.
+Read the config file for more info or ask me directly :)

 ### Logging:
 Changing log_path changes where the removed subtitle blocks are logged.

 # Thank you :)
-Please, If you find any issues or a useful regex, feel free to share in "Issues".
+Please, If you find any issues or a useful regex, feel free to let me know.

 __________________
 ###### Future: